 How Do You Get Back to God?

-I don’t know where you are today.
-You may be far away from God.
-Maybe you haven’t been to church in years, or maybe you’ve just been distant for a month or two.
+I don’t know where you are right now.
+Maybe you haven’t been to church in years, or you’ve just been distant for a month or two.
 Maybe you’ve had one of those weeks where you thought, “I really don’t feel God’s presence in my life.”
-And yet we all long to be close to God.
+And yet you long to be close to God.

 How do you get back to him?

-This is the pathway back to spiritual transformation—the three things you need to do to get back to God.
+Here is a pathway to spiritual transformation—the three things you need to do to get back to God:

-Nothing is going to happen in your life until you get dissatisfied with the way you are, until you can say, “I don’t like this.
+Realize you need to change.
+Nothing is going to change in your life until you get dissatisfied with the way you are.
+You need to get to the point where you say, “I don’t like this.
 I’m tired of being stressed out all the time.
 I’m tired of being frustrated all the time.
 I’m tired of being overworked all the time.
 I’m tired of feeling distant from God.”

-God tells us in Jeremiah 29:13, “When you get serious about finding me and want it more than anything else, I’ll make sure you won’t be disappointed” (The Message).
+God says in Jeremiah 29:13, “When you get serious about finding me and want it more than anything else, I’ll make sure you won’t be disappointed” (The Message).

-Have you ever prayed and felt like God was a million miles away or like there was this wall between you and God?
+Have you ever prayed and felt like God was a million miles away or like there was a wall between you and God?

 True transformation happens when your heart moves from self-centeredness to God-centeredness.
 Are you there yet?